-- We provide a supportive and enriching environment for children and youth to strengthen their resilience and motivation, enabling them to achieve equal opportunities.
+- We provide a supportive and enriching environment for children and youth to strengthen their resilience and motivation, ensuring them equal opportunities for success.

-- We utilize innovative academic achievement methods that integrate Learning Centers with informal education, while taking into account the individual, the group, and society as a whole.
+- We utilize innovative academic achievement methods that integrate a formal Learning Center with informal education taking into account the individual, the group, and society as a whole.

 - We design customized pedagogic tools for each Negba child.

-- We build a personal progress plan for each Negba child, adapting each plan as necessary based on the assessments following each of our periodic evaluations.
+- We build a personal progress plan for each Negba child, adapting each plan as necessary based on our periodic assessments.

-- We provide a response to the needs of the entire family unit by maintaining close contact with Negba parents and by offering them targeted periodic programming.
+- We provide a response to the needs of the entire family unit by maintaining close contact with the parents during targeted workshops.

 - We conduct ongoing staff training, supervision and in-service seminars.

-- We plan and implement all activities in close cooperation with municipal, social services and education authorities.
+- We plan and implement all activities in close cooperation with local authorities and social and educational services.

-Just two years later, there were three After-School Homes in Beersheva’s Dalet neighborhood.
-Each Home possessed two groups divided by age group to better work with the children.
-In the years in which the city of Sderot was shelled by Qassam rockets, Negba operated a fourth After-School Home there to provide a safe environment for more children.
+In 2008, there were already three after-school Homes in Beersheva’s Dalet neighborhood.
+Each Home accommodated two groups divided by age, for a better work with the children.
+In the years when the city of Sderot was shelled by Qassam rockets, Negba operated a fourth Home there to provide a safe environment for its children.

-When the children graduated from grade 6 and from Negba’s After-School Homes, it became clear to Negba’s leadership that a continuing framework was necessary.
-In 2013 Negba inaugurated its Beersheva Teen Club to provide academic and social programming for Negba’s after-school graduates from grade 7 through grade 12.
+When the children from Negba’s Homes passed grade 6, it became clear to Negba’s management board that a continuing framework was necessary.
+In September 2012 Negba inaugurated its Beersheva Teen Club to provide academic and social programming for Negba’s young teenagers from grade 7 through grade 12.

-In the Spring of 2017, Negba launched the pilot “Bogrim” Middle School Transition Project in Jerusalem for youth in grades 6-8, in cooperation with the Jerusalem Education Authority.
-The first of its kind in Jerusalem, the project accompanies young teens through the move from elementary school to middle school, preparing them for the many physiological, social, academic and emotional changes they will confront in a period which they are at extremely high risk of dropping out of school.
+In the Spring of 2016 Negba launched a pilot Middle School Transition Project in Jerusalem for youth in grades 6-8, in cooperation with the Jerusalem Education Authority.
+The first of its kind in Jerusalem, the project accompanies young teens through the difficult passage from elementary to middle school, preparing them for the many physiological, social, academic and emotional changes they will confront at a time when they are at extremely high risk of dropping out of school.

-At the onset of the 2018-2019 school year, twelve years after its establishment, Negba continues to successfully operate 11 moadoniot (club groups) for elementary school children in Beersheva and Jerusalem, 3 groups for pre-teens in the “Bogrim” Middle School Transition Project, and 3 groups in the Beersheva Teen Club.
+At the onset of the 2018-2019 school year, Negba continues to successfully operate 11 moadoniot (club groups) for elementary school children in Beersheva and Jerusalem, 3 groups for pre-teens in the “H’etz” Middle School Transition Project in Jerusalem, and 3 groups in the Beersheva Teen Club.
 The parents of Negba’s children continue as active partners in our joint caring for their children.
 Negba’s Hebrew website, a rich educational resource containing work pages developed by Negba’s educational team, serves thousands of educators and instructors across Israel.